-Leslie Hillandahl and her husband received an unpleasant surprise recently, when they tried to check in for their return flight from Italy.
-If they wanted to bring their newly-turned-two-year-old son back home with them in business class, they would need to pay an additional $4,000.
+Leslie Hillandahl and her husband received an unpleasant surprise when they tried to check in for their return flight from Italy.
+Their son, who had recently turned two was now too old to be a lap child.
+He would need his own seat — at an additional cost of $4,000.

 “When purchasing our tickets to Italy, we told the agent that my infant son was going to be less than two years old when the trip began but turned two a few days before our return,” Hillandahl recalled.
 “I asked if he was going to need his own ticket.
 I was told multiple times that he would not.”